By Reynold S. Davenport, copyright 1980

 In all ages, though, its ranks have included the great and the near great, including a sizeable number of Presidents of the United States, as follows:

-William McKinley: Our twenty-fifth president was prompted to seek Masonic membership when he observed the fraternal kindnesses being exchanged among Masons in the Union and Confederate Armies during the Civil War.
+- William Mckinley: Our 25th President was prompted to seek Masonic membership when he observed the fraternal kindnesses being exchanged among Masons in the Union and Confederate Armies during the Civil War.

 LaFayette, Robert Burns, Goethe, and Rudyard Kipling were among famous Masons abroad.
 Masonic ranks in Europe have for several centuries included members of royal families.